qfpl/state-machine-testing/20180305-YLJ-proposal.md

 ## Target audience

-The target audience is Haskell developers working on applications that can be modelled using state machines (e.g. web applications), and who believe in testing their code.
-People without Haskell experience would also benefit from learning about state machine property testing, although they would admittedly get less out of it than those using Haskell.
+The target audience is developers working on applications that can be modelled using state machines (e.g. web applications), and who want to test more complex properties of their software.

 ## Session prerequisite

-Attendees should be comfortable with the Haskell programming language.
 A basic understanding of property based testing, ideally using the hedgehog library, is expected; as is a basic understanding of web programming.
+Knowledge of Haskell is beneficial, but not necessary.

 ## Outline/structure

 The basic outline of the talk is as follows

-- Introduce myself and work context in which this has been used
+- Introduce myself and work context in which this has been used.
 - Quick refresher of/intro to hedgehog and property based testing.
 As this is expected knowledge, this will be very brief.
-- An introduction to state machine property testing in hedgehog
+- An introduction to state machine property testing in hedgehog.
-    + What is a state machine
+    + What is a state machine?
-    + Examples of apps that can be modeled as state machines
+    + Examples of apps that can be modeled as state machines.
-    + Overview of hedgehog's approach and key types/functions
+    + Overview of hedgehog's approach and key types/functions.
-- Example 1: a toy example of an in-memory system with two states
+- Example 1: a toy example of an in-memory system with two states.
-- Example 2: a CRUD web application
+- Example 2: a CRUD web application.

 It is intended that example 2 builds in difficulty.
 I do not have an exact list of properties, as this will depend on timing and feedback from test runs.
-Below is a list of some properties and their prorgression to give a feel for what I have in mind.
+Below is a list of some properties and their progression to give a feel for what I have in mind.
 I doubt I'll have time to cover everything in this list, however I hope it demonstrates that there are plenty of examples to draw on.

 1. Creating an item increases the number of items when listed